mingislight/mingislight.github.io/index.md

 ---
 layout: default
-title: "Ming Chu | Healthcare IT and Machine Learning"
+title: "Ming Chu – Healthcare IT and Machine Learning"
-description: "Healthcare IT and machine learning professional focused on Epic support, cloud, and analytics to improve patient care."
+description: "Epic support, cloud, and analytics professional using healthcare IT and machine learning to improve patient care."
 permalink: /
 canonical_url: "https://mingislight.github.io/"
 ---